hackrack/javascript/other/agreement_summary.md

   - Assessments are administered every Monday and Friday.
   - You are required to do take every assessment (even if you are absent)
+  - After taking an assessment you must complete corrections:
-  - You must submit a perfect Friday assessment before the next class on Monday
+    - You must submit a perfect Friday assessment by the following Monday's class
+    - You must submit a perfect Monday assessment by the following Friday's class
+      - These corrections are due before class begins
       - Solution videos will be posted online for you to follow
-    - You are only exempt from this if you received a perfect score on Friday's assessment
+      - You are only exempt from this if you received a perfect score on the assessment
-  - Breaking any of these rules will earn you a strike.
+  - Failure to submit these corrections will earn a strike

 - **Course Feedback**